 IT ALL STARTED WITH DEPECHE MODE.

-There I was, a Texan at the tender age of 12, watching MTV and seeing “Enjoy the Silence” for the first time, when it became crystal clear: I had to make music videos.
+There I was, a Texan at the tender age of 12, watching MTV and seeing “Enjoy the Silence” for the first time, when it became crystal clear: I had to make narrative for television.

 Seven years later, I filmed my first documentary while attending Southern Methodist University.
 It featured a local group of body modification enthusiasts and I captured their story using 500T Fugi film, a Canon Scoopic and my newly purchased Canon XL1.
 Though the process was emotionally grueling for a 19 year old, it helped define my vision as an artist: to create socially challenging, tech-driven content that constantly pushes the envelope.